Mimi's Organic Eats » Recipes » Cookies

 Unfortunately no, Kamut flour is not gluten free.
 So if you follow a gluten free diet then this recipe just isn’t for you as there is no substitute for this flavor as far as gluten free flours go (at least that I have tried yet!).

-Shop my Butter College tee!
+Shop my Butter College Tee Shirt!

 Kamut Flour Biscotti